 1) Your hair loss is in earlier stages.

-The earlier you start Theradome laser helmet, the better.
+The earlier you start Theradome laser hair helmet, the better.
 Advanced stages of alopecia will take more time to treat, so good candidates for the Theradome are in earlier stages of hair loss.
-For men, this is measured by the Norwood Scale:
+The Norwood Scale measures male hair loss:

 If you’re unsure of which classification you fall under, book an appointment with a hair loss expert to obtain a professional opinion.